 We were now craving something warm to eat and headed back to the city and visited Noodle Station.
 I’m not sure exactly how to describe these noodles, maybe a mix between pho and ramen but it was the perfect post snorkeling meal.
 We headed back for a little rest.

 The rest of the group stopped at Hallgrímskirkja Church and picked up snacks at Sandholt.
 We regrouped at Lebowski Bar and then got ready for our Northern Lights tour.
 This tour was painful in every sense.
 The bus was blazing hot and we ended up driving 4 hours to stand in crazy, windy cold and not see anything.
 We had the unfortunate luck of being there during the super moon + blue moon meaning it was difficult to see any Northern Lights.

 We were on our own today!
 We rented a van and decided to explore Southern Iceland.

 A quick breakfast stop and off to see more gorgeous waterfalls!
 The country has so many.
 Today we saw Seljalandsfoss and Skógafoss and also a stop at Eyjafjallajökull volcano.
 The names definitely take a lot of brain power to comprehend but we managed to get by if we understood the first 3 letters.
 It was chilly but worth it when a beautiful rainbow came out to greet us.

 Our next stop was the black sand beach at Reynisfjara.
-Again, our timing was great because we got some great shots with the sun and waves.
-It was also nice to see some water.
+Again, our timing was great because we got some beautiful shots with the sun and waves.
+It was nice to see some water.
 I never feel like I am on vacation until I see some water.